 You’ll need to copy the Site Key and Secret Key.
 Then switch back to your WordPress site to paste these keys into their corresponding fields.

-Be sure to remember to click on the Save Settings button at the bottom of this page to store these changes.
+Be sure to click on the Save Settings button at the bottom of this page to store your setting changes.

 2. Adding reCAPTCHA to a Form

 Now that you’ve set up your reCAPTCHA keys, you’ll be able to add reCAPTCHA to any of your WPForms.

 To do this, go ahead and create a new form or edit an existing form.